Karen Hurley, MBACP Registered Member (Being Heard Counselling)

 68 Coronation Road

 Hello, I am Karen and work from easily accessible and comfortable rooms in central Bristol.
-I can offer you flexible appointment times during the daytime and early evening and I have some reduced fees too, so please ask me for further details.
+I can offer you flexible appointment times during the daytime and evening and have immediate availability, so please do get in touch if you are considering whether counselling may help you.

 - how you are feeling